amy-xiang/VideoEditingProjects/README.md

 <br />

 This video was created as a recap of the events that occurred at the 2018 [Grace Hopper Celebration](https://ghc.anitab.org "GHC Homepage") conference in Houston, Texas.
 Ada's Team (a student group at the University of Alberta focused on promoting diversity) was able to fund 9 students to go to this conference and this video was used to showcase to the sponsors a little snippet of the event and what they were funding along with being a promotional video for students to attend next year.
-The video was accompanied by a presentation of the participants sharing their personal experineces on how attending the event impacted their lives.
+The video was accompanied by a presentation of the participants sharing their personal experiences on how attending the event impacted their lives.

 </details>